 Large image files can really slow down the load speed of your website and if images take too long to load it may even look as if there is nothing there at all.
 Viewers can be frustrated if your blog is taking forever to load and you can lose them very easily.
 Google acknowledges that sites that load more quickly are likely to rank higher on search engines and consequently receive more traffic.
 A compounding factor is that a large portion of your viewers is likely to be browsing your site from a mobile device with lower network speeds.

 You also need to make sure you select the correct file type.
-For images with text or graphics, PNG files are best, whereas you should use JPEGs for photographs.
+For images with text or graphics, PNG files are best but use JPEGs for photographs.
 You can use Google’s insight tool to check the load speed of your website. (developers.google.com).
-There are also a number of other free and paid tools available that can analyse your site.
+There are also several other free and paid tools available that can analyse your site.

 Strategic use of colour